-He has also taught at the Columbia University Graduate School of Journalism and NYU’s Carter Institute for Journalism, and is a frequent speaker at professional events for journalists.
+He has also taught at the Columbia University Graduate School of Journalism and NYU’s Carter Institute for Journalism, and has spoken and led sessions at many professional events for journalists.

 He has served as an editorial consultant and writing coach for individual authors and for corporate clients such as Intel, Alcoa, Time Inc., Newsweek, Pfizer, Reuters, British Telecom, Brooklyn Brewery, Brown Publishing, Robert Marston Associates, the Steamboat Foundation and a number of Wall Street institutions.